The Potential Impact of Primordial Black Holes on Exoplanet Systems: Concluding Remarks

 It is interesting to consider whether a population of exotic bodies may be able to explain variations or anomalies in the orbits of planetary systems.
 In principle, precision measurements of exoplanet orbital parameters could be used to infer or constrain the abundances of PBH; however, in practice, the large uncertainties relating to both measurements and planetary formation present significant obstacles.
 In the optimistic case that future precision observations and modelling of exoplanet orbital parameters were completed, this could potentially provide a new class of `dynamical' constraints on PBH (cf.~\cite{Carr:1999,Carr:2020gox}).

 While we do not expect to be able to use exoplanet observations to place constraints in the near future, this work outlines the general principles of how one might use a future precision catalogue of exoplanets to discover or constrain populations of PBH.
 Finally, we note that if one could identify a class of clean planet-star systems that always formed with well-defined orbital parameters, these could provide an ideal testing ground for such dynamical constraints on PBH.
 Intriguingly, hot Jupiters seem to typically be found in single-planet systems \citep{Wright,Steffen,Steffen2}, although exceptions have been observed; for instance, WASP-47b \citep{Becker}.
+Another potential route towards discriminatory power could be to look for objects with inclined orbits; however, even in our own solar system, we do not fully understand the origins of planetary orbits away from their ecliptic plane (see e.g.~\cite{Batygin}).
+We leave these directions for future work.